muakone/v0-aegis-gateway-mvp/TECHNICAL_IMPLEMENTATION.md

 **Judge Questions & Answers:**

 **Q: "What are your infrastructure costs?"**
-A: "For 500 employees, we spend ~$1,300/month on AWS infrastructure.
+A: "For 500 employees, we'd spend ~$1,300/month on AWS infrastructure.
 That's $2.56 per user.
-We charge $18/user, so our gross margin is 86%.
-As we scale, costs drop due to economies of scale.
-At 10,000 users, cost per user drops to ~$1.50."
+We'd charge $18/user, so our gross margin would be 86%.
+As we scale, costs would drop due to economies of scale.
+At 10,000 users, cost per user would drop to ~$1.50."

 **Q: "Why is margin so high?"**
 A: "Zero Trust access control is a software-defined solution.
 We're not shipping hardware.
 Once the code is written, scaling is just adding compute nodes.
-Our biggest cost is sales and support, not infrastructure."
+Our biggest cost would be sales and support, not infrastructure."

 ---